What are the post gastric sleeve complications?

 The post gastric sleeve complications are very rare.
 However, the most serious ones are bleeding, stomach leak, blood clots, wound infection, abdominal abscess, stenosis, and stomach obstruction.

 Although the gastric sleeve is considered to be a relatively safe and effective weight-loss method, as with any surgery, there are a number of risks involved.
 Complications can occur immediately following the surgery or months after the procedure has been completed.
 Some of the most severe complications that can occur include:

 It normally occurs within the first 24 hours after surgery as a result of the long incision line in the stomach.
 Symptoms include:

 It is a rare problem, but it can be fatal.
 Obese patients are more likely to develop clots in their leg that can break off and reach the lungs causing pulmonary embolism.
 The best treatment method is prevention.
-Patients will be given a blood thinner before surgery but they are also required to stay as active as possible.
+Patients will be given a blood thinner before surgery, but they are also required to stay as active as possible.

 Treatment options include cleaning of the wound and oral antibiotics, but no hospital stay is necessary.

-It is a rare complication that consists in the collection of pus in one area of the abdominal cavity.
+It is a rare complication that consists of the collection of pus in one area of the abdominal cavity.
 Symptoms include:

 It is a condition characterized by the narrowing of the stomach as a result of excessive scarring.
-Symptoms include: the inability to tolerate solid foods by patients who had no such problems in the first months following the procedure.
+Symptoms include the inability to tolerate solid foods by patients who had no such problems in the first months following the procedure.
 Treatment options include dilatation with the help of a balloon.

-Treatment options include various therapies; however surgery might also be necessary.
+Treatment options include various therapies; however, surgery might also be necessary.

-Complications are not foreseeable, so patients are advised to monitor their own health closely and contact their surgeon immediately if worrying signs occur.
+Complications are not foreseeable, so patients are advised to monitor their health closely and contact their surgeon immediately if worrying signs occur.